-Heat Exchanger: Component of a furnace that transfers heat to air which then is transported to a space through ductwork.
+Heat Exchanger: Component of a furnace that transfers heat to air which then is transported to a space through duct-work.

-Heat Pump: Mini system in an HVAC unit that, in winter, takes the warm air within a space and circulates it though the space, and, in summer months, collects the warm indoor warm air and releases it to the outside.
+Heat Pump: Mini system in an HVAC unit that, in winter, takes the warm air within a space and circulates it through the space, and, in summer months, collects the warm indoor warm air and releases it to the outside.

 Horizontal Flow: Type of furnace, placed on its side, that takes air in from one side, heats it, and releases it from the other.
 Most used in attics or crawl spaces.

-Humidifier: A component of the HVAC unit that supplies moisture to heated air from the furnace before it is transported through ductwork.
+Humidifier: A component of the HVAC unit that supplies moisture to heated air from the furnace before it is transported through duct-work.

 Humidistat: A manual regulator and manager to control the amount of humidity in a space from a fixed point.